 What type of oil recovery system do you need in this area (lot 1) and what capacity?
+ANSWER TO QUESTION 33 (published on 04/02/2015):

 Please note that the tender requirements regarding the technical characteristics of the oil spill response equipment within NEG/1/2015 will be developed at later stage (second phase - Invitation to Tender).